harshwadhwani-10/CodeCrafters-WriteStack/FUTURE_IMPLEMENTATIONS.md

 I'd also maintain backward compatibility.
 Any new feature shouldn't break existing functionality or confuse current users.
 Gradual rollout with feature flags would let me test with a subset of users before full deployment.

-The goal is making BlogHub more valuable for both readers and writers, while keeping it simple and performant.
+The goal is making WriteStack more valuable for both readers and writers, while keeping it simple and performant.

 ---